 Vaitsman has received several acknowledgements such as the Idea Capital Travel Grant, Atlanta and the Prize Mostra de Artistas no Exterior from the Biennial of Sao Paulo Foundation for a project presented at Nuit Blanche, in Toronto.
 She also received project grants from FUNARTE, Brazil; and twice from Prince Claus Fund, The Netherlands.
 She was granted a six-month artist in residence at IAMAS (Institute of Advanced Media Art and Science), Japan.
 Vaitsman also received a granted residence from UNESCO-Aschberg, France and the Helsinki International Arts Program (HIAP), to work at Kaapelitehdas, Finland.
 She was a resident at Hambidge, GA, with the Fulton County arts fellowship; also resident at SomoS in Berlin, De-Construkt in New York, GlogauAIR in Berlin, and granted residencies at Espaço Armazém in Florianópolis, and Doukan 7002 in Chicago.
 Vaitsman received the photography prize Projeto Cria de Casa from Espaço OPHICINA, São Paulo, and the EMMA (Electronic Multimedia Award), London.
 Vaitsman’s work has been nominated and invited to several video art festivals around the world and received honorable mention from Video Art Prize, Bremen Filmbüro, Germany.

-Vaitsman lives in the United States, keeping her residence in São Paulo, Brazil.
+Vaitsman lives in Europe, keeping her residence in Brazil.
 She is part of Coletivo Elza, a collective of women artists in Florianópolis, Brazil.
 In addition to art, and somehow related to the larger interest and the study of subjectivity, she is an instructor for traditional Indian Yoga, graduated from the New York branch of the KaivalyaDhama Institute from Lonavla, India.
 She is also a PADI certified advanced diver.